-Evaluate the supplier’s technical solution and to manage selected interfaces of that solution.
+Evaluate the supplier’s technical solution and manage selected interfaces of that solution.

 The Acquisition Technical Management process focuses on the following:

 Typically, these activities interactively support one another to gauge technical progress and allow effective management of project technical risks.
-Different levels of detailed analysis, depending on the development progress and insight required, may be needed to conduct technical reviews to the acquirer’s satisfaction.
-Prototypes, simulations, and technology demonstrations created by the supplier can be used to help gauge technical progress, gauge readiness for technical reviews, assess technical risks, and gain knowledge needed to manage selected interfaces.
+Depending on the development progress and insight required, different levels of detailed analysis may be needed to conduct technical reviews to the acquirer’s satisfaction.
+Prototypes, simulations, and technology demonstrations created by the supplier can help gauge technical progress and readiness for technical reviews, assess technical risks, and gain the knowledge needed to manage selected interfaces.

 Acquisition Technical Management activities involve measuring technical progress and the effectiveness of plans and requirements.
 Activities include the ones associated with technical performance measurement and the conduct of technical reviews.
-A structured review process should demonstrate and confirm completion of required accomplishments and exit criteria as defined in project planning and technical plans (e.g., the systems engineering management plan).
-Acquisition Technical Management activities discover deficiencies or anomalies that often result in corrective action.
+A structured review process should demonstrate and confirm the completion of required accomplishments and exit criteria as defined in project planning and technical plans (e.g., the systems engineering management plan).
+Acquisition Technical Management activities discover deficiencies or anomalies, often resulting in corrective action.

-When the supplier is using an Agile method, end users or their proxies are typically involved in the supplier’s development processes.
-In such a situation, the acquirer also needs to be involved to ensure that needed changes to requirements and supplier agreements are acceptable given the constraints of the acquisition, and also to incorporate the changes into the supplier agreements.
+When the supplier uses an Agile method, end users or their proxies are typically involved in the supplier’s development processes.
+In such a situation, the acquirer must also be involved to ensure that needed changes to requirements and supplier agreements are acceptable given the acquisition’s constraints and to incorporate the changes into the supplier agreements.